KRFOSS/kali-docs/general-use/kali-linux-sources-list-repositories/index.md

 kali@kali:~$
 ```

-If your output matches whats above, please see the switching branch section, if you wish to receive updates.
+If your output matches what's above, please see the switching branch section, if you wish to receive updates.

 However, if you do have network connection, which has access to network repositories, it will be enabled for you.
 You don't need to do anything.